gavraq/credit-project/README.md

 ## Documentation

 - The `Documentation/` folder contains detailed documentation for each major project task and milestone.
-- See `Task_4_Documentation.md` for user/auth models and schema.
+- See `Task_4_Documentation.md` for user/auth models, schema, and workflow model migration notes.
 - See `Task_5_Documentation.md` for authentication and permissions implementation.
+- See `Task_6_Documentation.md` for workflow engine, API endpoints, and audit logging.
-- See `Project_Sequencing.md` for a review of project task order, dependencies, and PRD alignment.
+- See `Project_Sequencing.md` for a review of project task order, dependencies, architectural notes, and PRD alignment.

 ## Features Implemented

 - User authentication with JWT (Simple JWT)
 - Role-based permissions and enforcement
+- Workflow engine with state transitions and audit logging (centralized in `workflow_engine`)
+- DRF API endpoints for workflow transitions and audit logs
 - Admin UI for user, role, and permission management
 - Task-based project management and documentation

+## Architectural Note

+During iterative development, workflow engine models were initially implemented in the `users` app.
+As the architecture matured, these models were migrated to the dedicated `workflow_engine` app to improve modularity and maintainability.
+The original models in `users` were removed to avoid duplication and system check errors.
+All workflow logic now resides in the `workflow_engine` app, and this is reflected in the project documentation and sequencing.

 ## UV Usage & Workflow